procedural-audio/dsp-book/readme.md

  - Program a version of each algorithm using the metasampler DSP language, faust, or rust
  - Theme the book like my website
  - Distribute a version on Amazon

+### Distribution
+ - Create a derivative metasampler app
+   - Sidebar for the table of contents
+   - Each chapter is rendered as markdown
+   - Beside each chapter, show an interactive block diagram of the DSP algorithm